-The call market refers to a market where trading does not take place constantly, but only at designated times.
-Prices are dictated by the trade rather than by the acquisition and sale activity.
+The call market refers to a market where trading does not take place continuously, but only at specified times during the trading day.
+Prices are dictated by the exchange rather than by bids and offers.
 In the call market, orders are aggregated and collected at designated intervals instead of trading throughout the day.

 Orders in the call market are transacted at specific time intervals, and sell and buy prices are then calculated.
 The exchange will calculate the clearing price in the market based on the number of shares or securities sold by the sellers and the bid by the purchasers.
-Call markets are no longer common and are only used in cases where there are few traders and few transactions take place.
+Call markets are not used except for illiquid securites or in cases where there are few traders and few transactions take place.

-- The call market refers to a market where trading does not take place constantly, but only at specific times.
+The call market refers to a market where trading does not take place continuously, but only at specified times during the day.

 How the Call Market Works

-In the call market, the auctioneer calls to purchase and sell security orders and groups them for execution at designated times during the business day.
+In the call market, the auctioneer calls for buy and sell security orders and groups them for execution at designated times during the business day.
 The role of the auctioneer is to balance the supply and demandfor a security in a better way to reach a clearing price.

 Both buy and sell orders on the exchange shall be made at the clearing price.
-The auctioneer will make small buying orders at or below the clearing price and will restrict orders to be sold at or above the clearing price.
+The auctioneer will execute some small buying orders at or below the clearing price and will restrict orders to be sold at or above the clearing price.

 For example, assume that for Company ABC, the following buy orders are received:

 In the call market, buy orders are bundled together and performed at a price and time that will clear much of the orders.
-In the example above, the clearing price maybe $4.50.
-It can be seen here that even if some of the parties were ready to purchase or sell for $4.00, the price that clears the majority of the trades is $4.50, and that is the price at which the currency market analyst carries out these trades on the call market.
+In the example above, the clearing price would be set at $4.00.
+It can be seen here that even if some of the parties were ready to purchase or sell for $4.50, the price that clears the majority of the trades is $4.50, and that is the price at which the auctioneer executes the trades on the call market.

-Call markets are occasionally used in contrast to auction markets, where price finding and trading deals occur continually between multiple buyers and sellers.
-However, the call markets are helpful for illiquid securities due to the very existence of the securities or because of the presence of a few sellers and buyers to establish an active market.
+Call markets are seldom used in comparison auction markets, where price setting and trades occur continually between multiple buyers and sellers.
+However, the call markets are helpful for illiquid securities or when there are few sellers and buyers to establish an active market.

-The drawback is that the traders in the call market are prone to higher price volatility.
-They give their orders and then wait for the result.
+The drawback is that the traders in the call market are prone to greater price uncertainty.
+They submit their orders and then wait for the determination of the clearing price.
 The traders in the call market are, however, covered by limitations on variations from the previously executed price.